jeaye/blog.jeaye.com/_posts/2016-03-01-github-pages-https.md

 Note that it's also important to add a server alias for `www.honest-kittens.org` in both your HTTP redirect and your SSL-enabled virtual host.

+### The Let's Encrypt effect

+According to a [very recent post](https://tacticalsecret.com/early-impacts-of-letsencrypt/) by J.C.
+Jones, Let's Encrypt is now the fourth largest CA for public web certs.
+Even more interesting, 93% of all sites using Let's Encrypt didn't have a previous SSL certificate; this means more and more new sites, or previously unencrypted sites, are picking up encryption for free.